zdravkov/kendo-docs/getting-started/web/sortable/overview.md

         $("#sortable").kendoSortable();
     </script>

-You may reference an existing Sortable widget instance via [jQuery.data()](http://api.jquery.com/jQuery.data/).

-### Accessing an existing Sortable widget instance

-    var sortable = $("#sortable").data("kendoSortable");

 ## Key features

 ### Placeholder

-The Placeholder is the element which indicates where the dragged item will be placed after drop action.
-By default the placeholder is a clone of the dragged element with removed `id` attribute and visibility set to hidden.
-Developer may change the default placeholder though the `placeholder` configuration option.
+The Placeholder is the element which indicates where the dragged item will be placed when dropped.
+By default, the placeholder is a clone of the dragged element with removed `id` attribute and `visibility` set to `hidden` in order to form a visual gap.

-> **Important** Placeholder element is appended to the Sortable container DOM element.
-This is why jQuery's `index` method may return unexpected results.
-When the developer wants to find the index of a given item inside the Sortable collection it is recommended to use widget's [`indexOf`](../../../api/web/sortable#methods-indexof) method.
+> **Important:** The placeholder element is appended to the Sortable container DOM element.
+Because of this, jQuery's `index` method **returns unexpected results** while dragging.
+If you want to get the index of a given item in the Sortable collection you should use widget's [`indexOf`](../../../api/web/sortable#methods-indexof) method.

-#### Set the placeholder to a function
+#### Customize the placeholder

+You may change the default placeholder by setting the `placeholder` configuration option.

+##### Build the placeholder from the dragged element

     <ul id="sortable">
         <li>ItemA1</li>